 Noah Baumbach’s 2013 comedy-drama Frances Ha, follows a 27 year old directionless alternative dancer named Frances (played by the director’s wife Greta Gerwig), who is trying to figure out her life.
-We watch as Francis tries to get it together in Sacramento, Paris, Upstate New York. and of course, NYC.
+We watch as Francis tries to get it together in Sacramento, Paris, Upstate New York. and of course, New York City.

 1. Tompkins Square Park